Samyak01AI/WebNowPlaying-Docs/docs/troubleshooting.md

 Start it.

+If you're using Rainmeter, make sure you have a skin using the WebNowPlaying plugin loaded.

 **You're using an adblocker**

 Some adblockers block requests to localhost, which prevents the extension to connect to your adapters.